kubeflow/website/content/docs/azure/azureEndtoEnd.md

 First, install the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest), then follow the instructions in the [guide to deploying Kubeflow on Azure](https://www.kubeflow.org/docs/azure/deploy/install-kubeflow/).

 > Ensure that the agent size you use has the proper memory and storage requirements.
-For the Azure Pipelines example, **56 GiB** of memory are needed and **premium storage** must be available.
+For the Azure Pipelines example, most machine sizes will work, but **premium storage** is required.
 Use [this guide](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes) to choose the right agent size for your deployment.
-(We chose an agent size of Standard_DS13_v2.)
+(We chose an agent size of Standard_D4s_v3.)

 ## Configuring Azure resources
 ### Create an ML workspace in Azure